Diverse Data Hub

 2. Variable Encoding

 We can note that our categorical response follows a specific order.
 For this reason, we require a model that suits ordinal responses.
-Hence, we will be using an Ordinal Logistic regression model framework.

 First, we can encode our nominal categorical explanatory variables: